mcidclan/atomic-point-of-view/README.md

 of raw data, representing the region in multiple point of views.
 The data could then be read or streamed, bringing the advantage of a fast rendering result.

-The current generator records only 2 informations by ray, per space voxel.
-The RGB color of the scanned voxel, and the ray depth which is the length between the space voxel and the scanned voxel.
-The depth information could then be used by the navigator to produce realtime effects.
+The current generator exports two informations by ray, per space voxel.
+The RGB color of the scanned voxel (can be blended), and the ray depth which is the length between the space voxel and the scanned voxel.
+The depth information could then be used by an APoV Navigator to visualize the volume and/or to produce realtime effects.

+### The voxels.bin file entry
 To generate the APoV data file, you need a voxels file entry.
-You can use one of the available voxels.bin file from the zip or generate your own via blender.
+You can use one of the available voxels.bin file from the zip or generate your own via Blender.
+The apov-tga-raw-converter is recommended to get the voxels.bin from any 3d model.
+In this project you will find a scanner working on Blender 2.9+.
+Just place your mesh at the center of the scene and render the animation.
+This will generate tga files which can be converted into a voxels.bin file entry with the use of the apov-tga-raw-converter tool.

-Blender 2.78 is recommended to generate the voxels.bin file entry.
+Alternatively you can use the available python script with blender 2.78 to get the APoV file entry.
 First set the grid unit size to 1, remesh your object into blocks, ajust the scale value of the modifier to get the blocks aligned with the units of the grid.
 Apply the transformations, set the object position at 0.5, 0.5, 0.5.
-Apply position, then export the object with the available python script.
+Apply position, then export the object using the python script.

+### Generate the streamable data
 Copy the voxels.bin at the root of the repository.
 Then, as an example, run the following command to produce an APoV region with a locked camera navigation:
-./bin/apov space-block-size:256 vertical-pov-count:1 horizontal-pov-count:180 \
+./bin/apov space-block-size:256 vertical-pov-count:90 horizontal-pov-count:90 \
     ray-step:2 max-ray-depth:192 projection-depth:300

 Or, for a free camera navigation: